 You may be wondering what has happened to the country that gave the world Karel Čapek, Tomáš Garrigue Masaryk, and Václav Havel.
 When did Czechs become so indecisive, skeptical, and cowardly?
 What happened to the ideals of solidarity, generosity, and humanism?
 Don’t panic!
 We’re not really that bad.
 That’s just the impression our political representation is giving off.

 Please believe that we are in solidarity with people who were deprived of their homes, who are unable to raise and educate their children and develop their intellectual abilities in peace, who are unable, in short, to lead a completely normal life.
 And we, like you, are ashamed of the reaction and inaction of our government bodies, and so we decided to do something about it ourselves.
-It may seem to you that we have forgotten our painful past.

 Hundreds of us went to help the people whose lives were in immediate danger.
 You may have met us in Vámosszabadi, Röszke, Horgos, Győr, Szeged, Tovarnik, Beli Manastir… Thousands of Czechs provided material, financial, and logistic aid.
 Thousands more sent warm clothes, blankets, food, and money.
 And we still offer beds and jobs to those who come to the Czech Republic.